meganesu/lwj-hackathon-4-monsters/README.md

 Click the "Connect!" button for a user to get their email address!
 (I know this is super bad practice from a security standpoint.
 Someday I'd like to add a chat feature so that users can talk in the app without needing to exchange personal information.)

+### Known bugs

+- Currently, names are hard-coded into Clerk via the dashboard.
+If you create a new account, you won't have a name set, so you'll probably see some errors or unexpected behavior.
+Use one of the accounts provided to avoid this.

+- Species can be set once but not edited.
+All the test accounts already have their species set in the Convex database.
+Using the Edit Profile page to submit an updated species value won't actually do anything.
+(I meant to add this but ran out of time.)

 ## Tools I used

 - Vite & React